nicolasgaviria/food-truck-reviews/README.md

 - Implement a more detailed food truck profile page.
 - Optimize performance for larger datasets.
 - Store the keys in a secure way.
+- Add a loading spinner and a better error page.

 ## Future Work